Rental Property Expenses: Expect These 16 Common Costs

 5. Property Taxes

 In general, your mortgage payment will include property taxes.
-Each state sets its own property tax, ranging from Hawaii at 0.32% to New Jersey at 2.23%.
+Each state has varying average property tax rates, ranging from Hawaii at 0.32% to New Jersey at 2.23%.
 Your property taxes may increase (or decrease) if the state changes the amount.

 In addition, your property taxes are paid on the assessed value of the home.
-So while the mortgage stays the same during the life of the loan, the amount you pay per month can fluctuate as your property tax changes.
+While the mortgage stays the same during the life of the loan, the amount you pay per month can fluctuate as your property tax changes.

 Rental expense on iPropertyManagement.com